turingschool/front-end-curriculum/projects/module-2/fitlit-part-one-agile.md

 The image above is *not* a comp.
 We expect you to design your own dashboard layout that is relevant to the data that was logged or calculated for a user or group of users.
 Use inspiration from Fitbit and other fitness/activity apps, but do not copy an app directly.

-**You must pull 3 inspirations from 3 different apps that you want to use to guide the user interface of your application.** (Google image search is great for finding inspiration).
+**Find 3 inspirations from 3 different apps that you want to use to guide the user interface of your application.** (Google image search is great for finding inspiration as well as a site called [Dribbble](https://dribbble.com/)).

 Be specific about what piece you are trying to re-create.
 What specifically do you want to replicate from this site? (i.e. layout, color palette, flat design, font, etc)
 </section>